romans-adi/travel-booking-frontend/README.md

 This URL should display the backend's response (random greeting message).

-3. Start Development Server: Once you've confirmed that your server is running, you can start the development server for your React app.
+3. Once you've confirmed that your server is running, you can start the development server for your React app.
 To avoid conflicts with the Rails app (which uses port 3000), choose a different port for your React app.
+Currently, we are using port 3001, which won't trigger any errors at this moment.

 Run the following command:

 ```
 npm start